aimhubio/aimos/docs/source/apps/experiment_tracker/optuna_tracker.rst

 `AimCallback` for `Optuna` is designed to enhance your experiment logging and monitoring.
 It thoroughly records essential information, including hyperparameters, training, validation, and test time metrics like loss and accuracy.
 Moreover, it offers comprehensive system usage tracking, keeping an eye on CPU and GPU memory utilization.

-Aim provides a callback designed to automatically track `Optuna <https://optuna.org/>`_ trainings.
+AimOS provides a callback designed to automatically track `Optuna <https://optuna.org/>`_ trainings.
 The `as_multirun` is a boolean argument.
 If `as_multirun` is set True then the callback will create a run for each trial.
 Otherwise it will track all of the results in a single run.
 One can also use the decorator function `track_in_aim` to log inside the objective function.